oskardudycz/event-driven.io/content/posts/2021-04-07--how_to_create_projections_of_events_for_nested_object_structures/index.en.md

 3. The third solution is the fastest in terms of processing and data transfer but the slowest in reading.
 Both the events and the projections themselves won't have redundant data.
 For this reason, we will have to correlate data when reading.
 It is not always a big problem, but database joins always have a negative performance impact.
 However, if we have good data distribution and index it well, this should also be a good enough solution for many scenarios.

-Between these cases, there is also grey matter.
+Between these cases, there is also grey area.
 Unfortunately, we won't escape the classic *"it depends"* answer.
 Each case is different, and if we want a good, efficient yet sustainable solution, we need to consider the final usage scenarios.
 The above points are heuristics and advice that I hope can help you to design your solution.

 Cheers!